oandrienko/fast-semantic-segmentation/docs/icnet.md

     --verbose # will log mIoU accuracy
 ```

-Once training has finished, use Tensorboard to find the checkpoint with the highestest resulting mIoU.
+Once training has finished, use Tensorboard to find the checkpoint with the highest resulting mIoU.
 We will use this for training the second stage.
 To open Tensorboard run

 ```
 tensorboard --logdir /tmp/icnet_1.0_953_resnet_v1_stage_1_EVAL